Skip to content (Press enter)

 None.

-TRANSLATION OF IFRS STANDARDS
+TRANSLATION OF IFRS ACCOUNTING STANDARDS

 Yes.

 If they are translated, what is the translation process?
-In particular, does this process ensure an ongoing translation of the latest updates to IFRS Standards?
+In particular, does this process ensure an ongoing translation of the latest updates to IFRS Accounting Standards?

 IFRS Standards are translated into Azeri by the Ministry of Finance under contract with the IFRS Foundation.

-APPLICATION OF THE IFRS FOR SMEs STANDARD
+APPLICATION OF THE IFRS FOR SMEs ACCOUNTING STANDARD

 Yes.